private-octopus/picoquic/README.md

 ## Testing previous versions

 The code is constantly updated to track the latest version of the specification.
-When we can, we maintain compatibility with previous drafts, so as to facilitate interop testing with other implementations.
-But some version changes will change the wire format or the encryption code in incompatible ways.
-That's the reason why we only support draft-15 at this stage, although both the client and server can be launched in draft-14 compatibility mode, using the option "-v FF00000E".
+It currently conforms to draft-17, and will only negotiate support for the corresponding version `0xFF000011`.
+The previous version, draft-16, can be tested by downloading from Github the code at the commit `5370eaadbf3e138dc9319a742488edccf40b5a12`, dated `Wed Dec 19 22:07:48 2018 -0800`.